Facebook Starter Series: Building a Facebook audience

 If teenage girls are you core market, then you’ll want to use your Facebook page to try and capture the interest of that demographic.
 If your target market is parents and families, then you’ll want to take a different approach again.
 Ideally, you should have a specific audience in mind for your Facebook page and you should tailor your content to that audience.

 It’s important for your voice to be consistent, both within a platform and across the platforms you use.
 You should aim for quality over quantity on your Facebook page and your posts should consistently provide some value to your audience.
-Your posts should be beautiful, or interesting, or amusing.
+Your posts should be beautiful, interesting, amusing and offer value to your readers.

 Your posts should also be on-brand.
 This doesn’t mean that every post needs to be about a product or sale (in fact, only 20% of your posts should be direct sales messages), but it does mean that your posts should have some connection to your business.
 If your business runs kayaking tours, then your posts should have something to do with adventure, wilderness or water.
 If you sell clothes, then your posts should have something to do with fashion and style.